jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-19-follow-curiosity.md

 But your left brain is the Berlusconi of the Brain.

-It's loud, controls the media (that voice in your head), and largely out of touch with reality.
+It's loud, controls the media (that voice in your head), and is largely out of touch with reality.

 When you follow your curiosity, you give more power to your right brain.

 The right brain is much better connected to the whole around you.
-It's fine with ambiguity and doesn't need fully verbalized trains of thought to identify patterns.
+It's fine with ambiguity and doesn't need fully verbalized trains of thought to pattern match.

 {:.centered}
 ![from The Divided Brain and the Search for Meaning by Ian McGilchrist](/images/lh_rh_images.png)